Pound, Virginia: Government

 The town is governed by an elected mayor and council.
 It employs a paid town manager, who has often been the same person as the mayor.

 The town council adopted an ordinance forbidding dancing without a permit (Section 127-138).
-When the town turned down a dance application, the ordinance was challenged and overturned by the federal District Court in 1999 as "unconstitutional on its face."
+When the town turned down a dance application, the ordinance was challenged and overturned by the federal District Court in 1999 as "unconstitutional on its face", 18 years after ordinance was created.

 In the 2020s, financial and political issues plagued the town government.
 The town failed to pass a budget by its deadline, closed its police department, and was required by the state government to turn over its wastewater treatment facility to Wise County.
 Resignations and attendance problems deprived the town council of a quorum, resulting in a judge appointing replacement members.
 In 2021, the county board of supervisors requested that the Virginia General Assembly revoke the town's charter.
 In 2022, the General Assembly passed, and the Governor signed into law, a bill to revoke the charter without a local referendum, as of November 1, 2023, unless the town government sufficiently improved before then.
 On February 2, 2023, the General Assembly passed, and the Governor signed into law, a bill to restore the town's charter.